YaminiKandi/JavaScript/5 Functions.md

     </script>
 </body>
 ```
-Note: We actually don't have to use the function constructor.
-The example above is the same as writing:
+##### Note: We actually don't have to use the function constructor.
+The example above is the same as writing
 ```js
 const myFunction = function (a, b) {return a * b}
 document.getElementById("demo").innerHTML = myFunction(4, 3);